cssquirrel/React-Angular-Chimera/README.md

 This is our React component that we're injecting into the Angular view using the `ReactDOM.render()` inside `AngularWrapper`, and that we're passing `$scope.model.value` to as `props.value`.
 It is a vanilla React component, with no need for additional changes to behave properly with our Angular wrapper.
 We can use it in any normal fashion we desire.

-There will be some issues if we try to utilize Angular dependencies like `$http`, but we'll be able to inject those with ngimport, and we also need to pass in any Umbraco services or resources into our component via `AngularWrapper` as props if we wish to utilize those, as we can't use ngimport to bring in non built-in Angular dependencies.
+There will be some issues if we try to utilize Angular dependencies like `$http`, but we could inject those with [ngimport](https://github.com/bcherny/ngimport), and we also need to pass in any Umbraco services or resources into our component via `AngularWrapper` as props if we wish to utilize those, as we can't use ngimport to bring in non built-in Angular dependencies.
 More on how to do this will exist in a future version of this repo.